-However, the idea that EV charging is time-consuming and inconvenient is untrue - there are lots of options available to ensure that boosting your electric car’s battery is easy and hassle-free.
+The idea that EV charging is time-consuming and inconvenient is untrue - there are lots of options available to ensure that boosting your electric car’s battery is easy and hassle-free.
 Your first option is to charge at home.
-A majority of the UK’s EV owners do this – according to Drive Electric up to 90% of them, in fact.
+A majority of the UK’s EV owners do this; up to 90% of them, in fact, according to Drive Electric.

-The length of time it takes to charge depends on the make and model of the car, the size of the battery and the type of charger you’re using – some can take as little as 30 minutes, while others need a full 12 hours from flat.
+The length of time it takes to charge depends on the make and model of the car, the size of the battery and the type of charger you’re using.
+Some can take as little as 30 minutes, while others need a full 12 hours from flat.
 If you plug in overnight, and ensure that you’re on a low-rate electricity tariff, this should make the running costs of your electric vehicle consistently low and very manageable.

-Finally, there are public charging-points all over the country that make up a nationwide network for electric car owners.
+Finally, there are public charging-points all over the country that make up a nationwide network for electric car and plug-in hybrid owners.
 These are most commonly found at petrol stations, but also in public car parks, supermarkets, and even leisure centres – so why not replenish your car’s battery while you’re shopping or in the gym?
 Charging stations are also installed at most motorway services, with it becoming a requirement under new Government plans.
 Longer journeys will take a greater deal of planning, but they are easily possible with pre-determined charging breaks incorporated into your journey.

-If you have any other questions about EV charging, or just want to see what Wilsons has to offer, pop into our showroom on any day of the week.
+If you have any other questions about EV and PHEV charging, or just want to see what Wilsons has to offer, pop into our showroom on any day of the week.
 We have several charging points on our site that you could use if you’re already an EV driver.
 Alternatively, give us a call or enquire online.